caiks/WBOT02/README.md

 #### actor002 and actor003 models

 Now let us consider some of the *models* obtained by `actor002` and `actor003`.
-Unlike the `actor001` *models* we have varied both the training data and the *modelling* modes and configuration.
+Unlike the `actor001` *models* we have varied both the training data and the *modelling* modes and configurations.
 Later on we will be experimenting with different *substrates* and active structures.
 There is a gradual accumulation of understanding with each new experiment.
 So the order of the *models*, which is roughly given by the *model* number, is not necessarily the order in which the issues are presented below.
 Later information raised questions about earlier experiments and suggested refinements thereof.
-This also means that it is soemtimes difficult to make hard and fast conclusions, even if there is a definite sense of progress.
+This also means that it is sometimes difficult to make hard and fast conclusions, even if there is a definite sense of progress.

-Note that a selection of screenshots and contour maps are included in the discussion below, but this is only a subset available in the [WBOT02 repository images subdirectory](images) and the [WBOT02 workspace repository](https://github.com/caiks/WBOT02_ws).
+Note that a selection of screenshots and contour maps are included in the discussion below, but this is only a subset of the images available in the [WBOT02 repository images subdirectory](images) and the [WBOT02 workspace repository](https://github.com/caiks/WBOT02_ws).

 ##### Scales